kerberos-io/vault/docker/README.md

 - Minio: The local object storage we are setting up.
 - MongoDB: Kerberos Vault will store some metadata in a MongoDB instance.

+Download the `docker-compose.yaml` file and store it on the machine.

+    wget https://raw.githubusercontent.com/kerberos-io/vault/master/docker/docker-compose.yml -O docker-compose.yaml

 Create the services using the `create` command.

     docker compose create